dfeeley/signup-genius/README.md

 So far the following variants are supported:

+* Yes / No / Maybe responses with guest count
-* Yes / No responses with adult, child counts
+* Yes / No / Maybe responses with adult, child counts
 * Date / Time / Slot signups
-* Date / /Location / Time / Slot signups
+* Date / Location / Time / Slot signups

 The call to get_signups will first inspect the signup genius to interpret the variant, and use the appropriate parser.
 If the variant is not known then a *UnsupportedVariant* exception will be raised